JElchison/chromecast-remote-for-children/README.md

 * Download, install latest NOOBS to Raspberry Pi
     * Add Raspberry Pi to home Wi-Fi
-* Install Raspbian Lite
+* Install Raspbian Lite (no need for a graphical environment)
 * Run `raspi-config`
     * Update raspi-config
     * Login to CLI on boot (not graphics desktop)
     * Change password
     * Set hostname
-    * Add locale for en_US.utf8
+    * Add your locale to the list of selected locales
     * Set time zone
     * Enable SSH
     * Disable VNC